 After my experience, I would definitely recommend participating in a Fijian village visit in the Yasawa Islands.
 The big smiles on the friendly faces of the villagers made my day.

 The Best Insurance For Your Fiji Trip

-Make sure you get travel and health insurance before your London trip.
+Make sure you get travel and health insurance before your Fiji trip.
 Safety Wing is my go-to and they are cheap and easy to claim with.

 Safety Wing also allows you to sign up when you are already traveling, unlike a lot of other travel insurance providers.